Saket-Karve/quiz_flask/README.md

 - The creator of the quiz can view user responses.
 - The system will evaluate user performance according to the category and display respective statistics.
 - The user who has attempted the quiz only gets to see his or her score.

+## Future updates required

+- Edit question option to be added
+- Support for more multi-media formats
+- Allow users to navigate to any question while attempting
+- Imporove GUI for better user experience

+## Contribute

+If you wish to contribute to the project,
+- Fork the repository.
+- Make your changes to a seperate branch.
+- Make a pull request.
+- Changes will be reviewed and merged into the repository.